vistadataproject/nodeVISTA/setupDocker/README.md

 if the container has previously been started, then restart:

 > docker restart nodevista999

+If you wish to build the Docker Container...

 ## Building the Image and Starting the Container